genuinemerit/erep-friends/dev_notes.md

         - plotly, matplotlib, Seaborn, GGplot, Bokeh, Altair, Pygal, Geoplotlib
             - all are good, potentially useful
             - geoplotlib seems especially interesting
+        - For JavaScript, D3 is the thing.
+It is kind of complex, but very powerful.

     - Provide an interface for setting/storing credentials in encrypted format
         - Provide an interface for removing credentials from db too